vivetriv/DS-cheats/1_tidyin_the_mess.md

 -   R is a data-aware language.
 It instrinsically knows the structure of data.
 -   Tidy data is (essentially) a single data frame with columns representing variables and rows representing observations.
 It looks not very pretty to us, but R loves tidy data data aggregation for graphics.
 -   Remember, the first argument is most of these functions is the initial object to be manipulated.
 Therefore, use the pipe operator if needed.
+-   Be vary of commands that change the arrangement/order of rows.

 ------------------------------------------------------------------------